ab-emptycup/ab-emptycup.github.io/devlog/jan23-week-2.md

 Is this a one time thing or do I need to keep doing this.
 If latter, I need to figure out a way to connect to both the old database and the new database.

+### Wednesday:

+- Export old furnishings database as tsv.
+- `ec tools s2e furns` now takes a `--sourcep` optional input to load the tsv file.
+- Implemented furnishing import and tested.
+- Implemented furnishing asset copy on import and tested.
+- Filtered all _mini-repo_ components.
+- Migrated all the filtered components (count: 2331) to new db.